helge17/tuxguitar/INSTALL.md

 ## Generic GNU/Linux

 On Non-Debian-based systems install the prerequisites using your package manager.
-Then download and install SWT, download the TuxGuitar sources and the VST header files as described for Debian above.
+Then download and install SWT and download the TuxGuitar sources as described for Debian above.

 ### Build and Start TuxGuitar